brendt/stitcher.io/src/content/mails/static-analysis-01.md

 <hljs prop>foo</hljs>(<hljs striped>'wrong input'</hljs>);
 ```

+##### Error: Argument 1 of foo expects array, "wrong input" provided

 And let's continue tomorrow, where we'll look at how to actually get started with static analysers.

-See you tomorrow!
+See you then!

 ## A couple of practical things

 If you're new to these kinds of [newsletter series](https://road-to-php.com/), I want to get you up to date on a few things: you've subscribed to a separate list that's only used for this series.
 After the series has ended, you'll be automatically unsubscribed, and will not receive any more emails, ever.

 _However_, if you enjoy my content, you can [subscribe to my main newsletter](https://stitcher.io/mail) to receive more updates.
-I occasionally about blog posts, personal updates, newsletter series likes these, …
+I occasionally write about blog posts, personal updates, newsletter series likes these, etc.

 Anyway, that's entirely up to you, feel free to wait a couple of days to see whether you find this series helpful.